BabisDaoutis/MSMIRdiagnostic/README.md

 Publisher (A&A): TBD \

 **Authors:**\
-C. Daoutis, A. Zezas and M. L. N. Ashby
+C. Daoutis, A. Zezas, and M. L. N. Ashby

 ### Abstract
 **Context.** A galaxy’s mid-infrared spectrum captures a significant amount of information about its internal conditions such as the